sourceplusplus/documentation/docs/getting-started/connect-plugin.md

 !!! note
     The Source++ Plugin currently only supports [JetBrains](https://www.jetbrains.com/) IDEs.

-With Source++, you can add live instruments (breakpoints, logs, etc.) from the source code of your live application either from your IDE, or from the CLI.
-To use Source++ through your IDE, you need to first install the [Source++ Plugin](../technology/clients/jetbrains-plugin.md).
+With Source++, you can add live instruments (breakpoints, logs, etc.) from your application's source code either via IDE, CLI, or API.
+To use Source++ via your IDE, you need to first install the [Source++ Plugin](../technology/clients/jetbrains-plugin.md).
+The following steps will help you install the plugin.

 ## Install Plugin